-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) and comply with applicable requirements of UAE Federal Decree Law No. 32 of 2021 ("Companies Law"), relating to commercial companies and the UAE Federal Law No. (48) of 2023 (previously Federal Law No. 6 of 2007, as amended) concerning Financial Regulations for Insurance Companies issued by the CBUAE and regulation of its operations.
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) and comply with applicable requirements of UAE Federal Decree Law No. (32) of 2021 ("Companies Law"), relating to commercial companies and the UAE Federal Law No. 48 of 2023 (previously Federal Law No. 6 of 2007, as amended) concerning Financial Regulations for Insurance Companies issued by the CBUAE and the UAE Board of Directors' Decision No. (25) of 2014.